Things you can buy:

 And finally, here is the third day:

 See how precise this is?
 Just one day makes a difference in the perfect timing of the galactic rebirth of the sun!
+(Of course this is just a metaphor.
+The sun will not die nor will it be reborn; it will just continue to shine as it always does.
+But this is still a very beautiful metaphor, nonetheless.)

 The following simple exercise will help you correctly understand the “motion” of the sun across the dark rift.
 Hold your left arm straight out with your thumb straight up.
 Your thumb will be like the dark rift.
 Imagine it to be very far away.
 Now, close one eye and hold your right index finger straight up about halfway between your thumb and your open eye.
 Make it so that your finger appears just to the right of your thumb.
 The tip of your finger will be like the sun.
 Now, without moving either your thumb or your finger, move your eye from your left to your right.
 Your eye is like the earth orbiting the sun.
 You will see your finger appear to move from the right side of your thumb to the left side of your thumb.

 This is just like the sun crossing the dark rift.
 At the middle of the crossing, your eye is perfectly lined up with your finger and your thumb.
-While the alignment is real, it is an illusion that your finger moves across your thumb; only your eye is moving, not your finger.
+While this lineup is real, it is an illusion that your finger moves across your thumb; only your eye is moving, not your finger.
 So it is with the galactic rebirth of the sun; only the earth is moving, not the sun.
 Since this point is so important and so often misunderstood, I want to be perfectly clear: the sun does not actually cross the dark rift, it only appears to do so from our viewpoint on earth.
 But it is this viewpoint that gives us our experience and it is our experience that is so important to us!

 While the rebirth of the sun was a very important metaphor for the Maya, they also had another metaphor for the sun crossing this region of the Milky Way.
 It was seen as father sun mating with the galactic mother.
 In 2012, this special lovemaking will result in the birth of what the Maya called “a new world age,” which is represented by a new cycle of the Long Count calendar.
 Yes indeed, lovemaking and creation are at the core of 2012, not death and destruction.